 Once upon a time, Seattle was not dominated by the concrete monstrosity known as Interstate 5.
-In fact, citizen activists once tried to stop its location through the heart of our fair city.
+In fact, citizen activists once fiercely opposed its location through the heart of our fair city.
 On the date in focus here, a coalition of First Hill residents and Seattle civic leaders agitated against the proposed I-5 route during a public hearing.

 The hearing, held in Meany Hall on the University of Washington campus, concerned the proposed route of what was then called the Seattle Freeway.
 It drew a crowd of some two hundred First Hill residents, along with local architects and activists Victor Steinbrueck (1911-1985) and Paul Thiry (1904-1993).
 Objections against the route were raised there from both aesthetic and pragmatic angles.
 Steinbrueck, who represented the Seattle chapter of the American Institute of Architects, and who would later lead the movement to save Seattle’s Pike Place Market from demolition, cautioned that there was a need for further study of automobile traffic patterns and pedestrian access between downtown and First Hill before finalizing the proposed route.